aau-claaudia/documentation/docs/guides/application_guides/matlab/matlab.md

 In the following we will be guiding you throught the process of installing Matlab on a Strato Instance.

+!!!
+Tip
     Matlab is also available on [DeiC Interactive HPC]("https://cloud.sdu.dk/") (also known as UCloud).
 This requires no setup and ships with a GUI out of the box.
 Read more about this possibility in [the official platform documentation]("https://docs.cloud.sdu.dk/Apps/matlab.html").

 ##  Installing Matlab